fabianvdW/FabChess/README.md

 FabChess supports more commands than the standard UCI specifies.

 ### Static evaluation
-Use `static` to get a static evaluation for the position
+Use `static` to get a static evaluation of the position
 ```
 > position startpos
 > static